-HM Treasury are clear that the ruling has implications for the other public service schemes, including the Teachers' Pension Scheme.
+These regulation changes now need to be rectified on the grounds of age discrimination and apply to all main public service pension schemes, including the Teachers' Pension Scheme.
 Those implications are currently being considered and any impact on scheme costs is expected to be looked at within the next scheme valuation, which is currently scheduled to be based on April 2020 data and implemented in April 2023.

-The pension costs paid to TPS in the year amounted to £507,336 (2018: £485,461).
+The pension costs paid to TPS in the year amounted to £730,147 (2019: £507,336).